bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  * RDBMS stands for relational database management system.
+As the name implies, this is software that manages a datase system.
+It contains the database as well as tool that are used to manage the database(s).
+An example of a RDBMS would be SQL Server, which is the software built by Microsoft that manages databases stored within it.
+  * SQL is the language that is used to manipulate a database.
+It is not the software that manages the database.
+SQL is used to create, manipulate, and remove databases within the RDBMS.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+  * Tables need a primary key in order to identity a particular row within a database table.
+A primary key is unique and therefore the row identified by it is unique.
+This also keeps duplicate records from being entered into the table.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+  * The column that references the primary key on another table is called the **foreign key**.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+  * In order for there to be a many to many relationship each table entity must have the potential to be associated with more than one of the entities represented by the other table.
+An example would be a recipe table and an ingredient table.
+A recipe can obviously have more than one ingredient and an ingredient can be associated with more than one recipe.

 ## Minimum Viable Product